techbloglol/techblog.lol/content/post/getting-started-with-zfs-on-osx.md

 $ sudo zfs create -V 100T -s tank/huge-zvol
 ```

-The `-V 100T` argument tells zfs to create a zvol with a logical size of 100 TB.
-The `-s` argument tells zfs to create a sparse volume.
+The `-V 100T` argument tells ZFS to create a zvol with a logical size of 100 TB.
+The `-s` argument tells ZFS to create a sparse volume.
 That's to say that no initial space will be reserved, but added as needed when blocks are used.

 When creating a zvol, it is accessible from two locations: `/dev/disk*` and `/var/run/zfs/zvol/*`.
 The second location is my preferred way to access the disk, but note that it is just a symlink to the corresponding location on `/dev/disk*`.

-Another important thing to note is that a zvol will increase its space reservation even when writing zeros to the volume.
+Another important thing to note is that a zvol will increase its space reservation _even when writing zeros to the volume_.
 If you enable compression on the volume via `zfs set compression=lz4 tank/huge-zvol`, all of the data stored on the volume will be compressed.
-When compression is enabled, blocks of storage that are entirely zero-filled are removed.
+When compression is enabled, blocks of storage that are entirely zero-filled are removed thus preventing a zero-filled volume from taking up any space.
+This is **really** important when using the underlying storage with virtual machines.

 ```bash
 $ sudo dd if=/dev/zero dd of=/var/run/zfs/zvol/rdsk/tank/huge-zvol